Fruits are typically not recommended on keto but lemon has a distinct taste. Find out whether this food is keto-friendly or not.

-While it depends on the rest of your diet, for most people lemon is keto-friendly in limited amounts.
-Especially if you only combine some lemon juice with water this mix will generally be keto-friendly.
+Especially if you only mix some lemon juice with water this combination will generally be keto-friendly.

 Carbs in lemon

-100 grams of lemon contains the following amounts of carbs (2):
+100 grams of lemon contain the following amounts of carbs (1):

 - Total carbs: 9.3 grams